Nagel: The Darling of Theists

 He has engaged in a mutual love-fest with Alvin Plantinga.
 His reasons for being an atheist are vague and unconvincing.
 He admits an irrational basis for rejection of theism.

 I confess to an ungrounded assumption of my own, in not finding it possible to regard the design alternative [i.e., theism] as a real option.
-I lack the sensus divinitatis that enables — indeed, compels so many people to see in the world the expression of divine purpose.
+I lack the sensus divinitatis that enables — indeed, compels so many people to see in the world the expression of divine purpose.and

 I am talking about something much deeper—namely, the fear of religion itself.
 I speak from experience, being strongly subject to this fear myself: I want atheism to be true and am made uneasy by the fact that some of the most intelligent and well-informed people I know are religious believers....
 It isn’t just that I don’t believe in God and, naturally, hope that I’m right in my belief.
 It’s that I hope there is no God!
 I don’t want there to be a God; I don’t want the universe to be like that.
-[The Last Word]
+[The Last Word]The unstated implication is that if not for those irrational reasons, he would probably be a theist.
+He certainly has expressed no rational basis for being an atheist.

 Does any of this mean that Nagel should be regarded as a "traitor" by atheists?
 Of course not.
 He is entitled to believe what he wants - the same as anybody else.
 As far as I'm concerned, his beliefs more closely resemble those of a theist than those of a mainstream rational atheist.
 Good for him.
 But don't expect me to be impressed when he is cited as an example of an atheist authority figure.

-1. Yes.
+Yes.
 Nagel has found a comfortable niche for himself in philosophy that, while describing himself an atheist, flirts bigtime, In his book Mind and Cosmos, that the emergence of life may be teleological, rather than materialist or mechanistic.
 But he equivocates on what this 'teleological purpose might be.
 Of course being an immaterialist and non-physicalist atheist, this is music to the ears of religionists as they battle an ever growing skeptical and unconvinced educated public who might otherwise think Nagel's perspective validates religious supernatural superstition.
 His central thesis, that neo-Darwinian principles that constitute today's working model of evolution, more particularly the research on consciousness is counterfactual to his notion of common sense.
 For me, it seems his common sense seems not all that common, given the reviews of his work across contemporary mainstream philosophy and science generally.

-2. you have not read Nagel, you do not know what hes ays,Your criticisms of him are nothing but regurgitation of things your cult leaders master shave told you to say,that is bust what it amounts to, you are just a dupe of a cult.
+Deleteyou have not read Nagel, you do not know what hes ays,Your criticisms of him are nothing but regurgitation of things your cult leaders master shave told you to say,that is bust what it amounts to, you are just a dupe of a cult.
 Your handlers tell you to be againt him so you are.

-I quoted several atheist sources saying this that the hate against him is just guilt by association,the creationists like his book so it must be bad.
+ReplyDeleteI quoted several atheist sources saying this that the hate against him is just guilt by association,the creationists like his book so it must be bad.

 You don;t think for your self you are told what to think by the atheist echo chamber you don't bother to read the things you argue with.
 You do not think for yourself. you don't a want answers you don't care about truth.

-3. comparing anagel to Chcikissheer stupdiity, taht just tome youarea moron,
+comparing anagel to Chcikissheer stupdiity, taht just tome youarea moron,

-"Let's try a little experiment.
+ReplyDelete"Let's try a little experiment.
 The next time a theists espouses some Catholic belief, I should counter with "Well, Jack Chick disagrees with you, and he's a theist."
 How far do you think that argument would get me?
 Here's something theists might be interested to hear: Chick's beliefs have more in common with your theism than Nagel's have in common with my atheism.
 In fact, I'd venture to say that Nagel's beliefs have more in common with your theism than they have in common with my atheism."

 It's proof that you are merely brain washed because when you can't stand to really understand what you are opposing its pretty telling,